How many awards are given each year?

 I'm not an Asian Studies major; do I still have a chance?

 Absolutely!
-We want to encourage students from all colleges and majors at Cornell to benefit from the opportunity to spend a summer in Asia to
+We want to encourage students from all colleges, majors, and minors at Cornell to benefit from the opportunity to spend a summer in Asia to

 further study the language, or to explore the area and culture of an Asian country.